-10) Land Use and Pla annin g Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
+10 10 Land Use and Planning Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
 Physically divide an established community? b.
 Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c.
-Conflict with an applicable habitat conservation plan or natural community conservation plan?
+Conflict with an applicable habitat conservation plan or natural community conservation plan? •

 The project site is located within a highly urbanized area of Los Angeles surrounded by commercial and industrial land uses.
-The proposed use would be compatible with surrounding mixed uses and would not involve construction of any new infrastructure that would divide the project site or the surrounding area.
+The proposed use would be compatible with the surrounding mixed uses and would not involve construction of any new infrastructure that would divide the project site or the surrounding area.

-The project site is currently designated Light Manufacturing for land use and is zoned M2-1.
-Chapter X, Article 5, Section 105.02(a)1.(A)(1) of the Los Angeles Municipal Code permits retailer commercial cannabis activity within the M2 zone.
-Section 105.02(a)1.(B) prohibits these activities within a 700-foot radius of a school, public park, public library, alcoholism or drug abuse recovery or treatment facility, day care center, permanent supportive housing, or any other licensed retailer or microbusiness commercial cannabis activity having on-site retail sales.
+The project site is currently designated for Limited Manufacturing development and is zoned M1-1.
+Chapter X, Article 5, Sections 105.02(a)1.(A)(1), 105.02(a)3.(A)(1), and 105.02(a)7.(A)(1) of the Los Angeles Municipal Code permit retailer, indoor cultivation, and distributor commercial cannabis activity within the M1 zone, respectively.
+Section 105.02(a)1.(B) prohibits these activities within a 700-foot radius of a school, public park, public library, alcoholism or drug abuse recovery or treatment facility, day care center, permanent support housing, or any other licensed retailer or commercial cannabis activity having on-site retail sales.
 None of these uses are within the specified distance of the project site.

-The project site would remain a commercial business, which is consistent with the applicable land use plans and policies.
+The project site would remain an industrial and commercial business, which is consistent with the applicable land use plans and policies.
 In addition, as discussed in the impact analyses for aesthetics, air quality, biological resources, greenhouse gases, hydrology and water quality, noise, transportation, and utilities and service systems, the project would not conflict with applicable General Plan or other policies aimed at mitigating environmental effects.
 No impact would occur.